awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 Here are some of the key features of Amazon SageMaker relevant to TensorFlow demonstrated in this workshop:

-- **Script Mode**, which enables you to use your own model definitions and training scripts similar to those outside SageMaker, with prebuilt TensorFlow containers.
+- **Script Mode**, which enables you to use your own model definitions and training scripts similar to those outside Amazon SageMaker, with prebuilt TensorFlow containers.
-- **Git integration** for Script Mode, which allows you to specify a training script in GitHub or another Git repository so your code is version controlled, and you don't have to download code locally to use SageMaker.
+- **Git integration** for Script Mode, which allows you to specify a training script in a Git repository so your code is version controlled and you don't have to download code locally.
 - **Local Mode Training** for rapid prototyping and to confirm your code is working before moving on to full scale model training.
-- **Local Mode Endpoints** to test your SageMaker inference code before deploying models to production in SageMaker hosted endpoints.
+- **Local Mode Endpoints** to test your models and SageMaker inference code before deploying to production in SageMaker hosted endpoints.
 - **Hosted Training** for large scale model training.
+- **Distributed Training with Parameter Servers** to perform large scale model training.
-- **Distributed Training with Horovod** to perform large scale model training more efficiently.
+- **Distributed Training with Horovod** as an alternative to perform large scale model training using the Ring-AllReduce paradigm.
 - **Automatic Model Tuning** to find the best model using automation.
-- **Run your trained model locally** after retrieving it from SageMaker/S3 (as an alternative to Local Mode Endpoints).
+- **Test a model checkpoint locally** after retrieving it from SageMaker/S3 (as an alternative to Local Mode Endpoints).
 - **Hosted Endpoints** for real time predictions.
 - **Batch Transform Jobs** for asynchronous, large scale batch inference.
 - **Elastic Inference** for lower-cost GPU acceleration for real time inference.
-- **Inference Pre/Post-Processing Scripts** to transform data before sending it to a trained model for inference.
+- **Inference Pre/Post-Processing Scripts** to transform data before sending it to the SageMaker TensorFlow Serving container for inference.

 ## Modules